jujumiago/living-civilization-framework/ARTICLE.md

 * Environment
 * Technology

-Like a living organism, civilization must:
+Like many complex systems, civilization can benefit from:

 ```text
 Observe